The Perfumer’s Raw Materials: The Complete Guide

 - Champaca: the strange flower

-- Genet: the honeyed flower
+- Broom (Genêt): the honeyed flower

-- Pittosporum: the flower of the bush
+- Pittosporum: the bush flower

 - Mahonia: the mysterious flower